-I just couldn’t resist sharing another recipe for no-churn ice cream.
+We’re in the tail end of period of high heat and humidity where I live, so it’s fitting that we celebrate June as Strawberry Month with something cold and refreshing.
+I just couldn’t resist sharing another recipe for ice cream.
 It’s summer after all, and ice cream is the quintessential sultry weather treat.
-I made this Strawberry No-Churn Ice Cream with a certain birthday girl in mind who really likes strawberries.
+I first made this Strawberry No-Churn Ice Cream with a certain birthday girl in mind who really likes strawberries.

 I’ve found an even easier and quicker way to make this no-churn ice cream, whipping the cream, condensed milk and vanilla for the base all at once.
 In mere minutes, it was ready for the flavourings: a cold, maple-sweetened strawberry puree (the taste reminded me of candy apples) and some diced strawberries.

 I did something really special with this batch of ice cream, using about two-thirds of it for an ice cream cake, the first I’d ever made … more about that later!
 As for the rest of it, I froze it in a sealed container and enjoyed it in cones.
 And they were pretty special too!

 Just a word about the taste of no-churn ice cream.
 I do find that the flavour of the condensed milk comes through to some degree.
 But a friend who’d made my blueberry swirl no-churn ice cream mentioned that the condensed milk taste diminishes the longer the ice cream keeps.
 And she’s right: in a fresh batch of ice cream it’s definitely more pronounced than a few days down the road.
 So, if you don’t care for the flavour of condensed milk, you could make it ahead and keep it in the freezer for three or four days before using it.
 If it’s possible to wait that long.